The Sociology Program at Palomar College

 A sociology course, Introduction to Women’s Studies (SOC 115), is one of the core courses required for the A.A. degree in Gender and Women’s Studies.
 For those interested in topics related to gender and women’s studies, please note that Women’s History Month is celebrated at the college throughout the month of March with a series of events.

-There are currently six full-time faculty members and sometimes as many as sixteen part-time faculty members teaching sociology at Palomar College.
-We are very excited to welcome Sandy Somo to the full-time faculty as an Assistant Professor starting in Fall 2023!
+There are currently six full-time faculty members and sometimes as many as ten part-time faculty members teaching sociology at Palomar College.

-It is easy to search for the Palomar College Course Outlines of Record (CORs) or Programs.
+Watch the video How to search for a Course Outline of Record or Program Summary to learn how to find the CORs for Palomar classes.
 No user ID or password is required.

 There are unique Student Learning Outcomes (SLOs) for all sociology classes.